-- 12.1 In order to ensure that the affairs of the College are conducted in an open and transparent manner and that the College is accountable for its use of public funds but also to its employees, its students and the community it serves, it is important for there to be appropriate complaints procedures in place and for these to be well publicised.
-Governors are reminded of their specific responsibility under the Articles of Government to make rules specifying the procedures in accordance with which employees may seek redress of any grievances relating to their employment, of the importance of having formal complaints procedures in place to handle issues raised by students, former students and third parties and of the legal requirement to have a whistle blowing procedure in place. - 12.2 Under the SFA's Financial Memorandum with colleges (Part 2, clause 19.4), students, employers and other third parties have a right to make a complaint to the SFA in respect of the College or of any of its decisions.
-Governors in particular are reminded that under the SFA's Procedure for dealing with complaints about Providers of Education and Training (July 2014) the SFA:
+- 12.1.
+In order to ensure that the affairs of the Institution are conducted in an open and transparent manner and that the Institution is accountable for its use of public funds but also to its employees, its students and the community it serves, it is important for there to be appropriate complaints procedures in place and for these to be well publicised.
+Governors are reminded of their specific responsibility under the Articles of Government to make rules specifying the procedures in accordance with which employees may seek redress of any grievances relating to their employment, of the importance of having formal complaints procedures in place to handle issues raised by students, former students and third parties and of the legal requirement to have a whistle blowing procedure in place. - 12.2.
+Under the ESFA's Financial Memorandum with Institutions (clause 20.4), students, employers and other third parties have a right to make a complaint to the ESFA in respect of the Institution or of any of its decisions.
+Specific details in respect of issues the ESFA will or will not investigate as complaints in connection with the Institution are listed under the ESFA's Procedure for dealing with complaints about Providers of Education and Training (October 2015) the ESFA: